oroinc/documentation/api/simple-search.rst

 Simple Search API
 =================

-REST and SOAP APIs allow to search by all text fields in all entities.
+REST API allows to search by all text fields in all entities.

 Parameters for APIs requests: